New to Telerik UI for BlazorStart a free 30-day trial

 Without the -g flag, .NET installs the tool in the current folder only.

-To verify successful installation, run:
+To confirm successful installation, run:

 SH